The Best Travel Apps for Japan to Download Right Now!

 While it is nice to visit “hot spots” in each city, we also enjoy trying new locations that haven’t been reviewed and sharing these new places with other adventurous travelers.

-Gurunavi is basically the Yelp of Japan except it focuses on restaurants that are local favorites, versus the feedback of tourists (like TripAdvisor is in Japan).
-You can search by location or special features and find detailed information about the restaurant you choose to look at including hours, address, and how to get to the restaurant, real-time information, menus, and photos, and even make online reservations when available.
-The app is available in Japanese but if you go on the website you can translate easily to English!
+Gurunavi is the Yelp of Japan except it focuses on restaurants that are local favorites, versus the feedback of tourists (like TripAdvisor is in Japan).
+You can search by location or special features and find detailed information about the restaurant you choose to look at, including hours, address, how to get to the restaurant, real-time information, menus, and photos, and even make online reservations when available.
+The app is available in Japanese, but if you go on the website, you can translate it easily to English!

 READ MORE: Things to Know About Driving in Japan

-The basic function is to type in the desired phrase or word and the app generates the corresponding text in the desired language.
+The basic function is to type in the desired phrase or word, and the app generates the corresponding text in the desired language.
 However, this app goes above and beyond with its extensive interface.
-An example is using the microphone to seamlessly translate spoken words into a text and verbal reply.
+An example is using the microphone to seamlessly translate spoken words into text and verbal replies.

 READ MORE: A Complete Packing List For Japan